 Full Line Stencils look light and delicate but they’re a tough piece of nylon mesh, virtually indestructible.
 The area that we don’t want the chalk to go through is closed off so our designs transfer complete- they’re not broken with the bridges used in plastic cut stencils.
 When you use a Full Line Stencil, you get to follow the complete line as you sew.
 There is no right or wrong side, most designs have registration marks to help align repeats and we have hundreds to choose from!
-Rather than tracing all those lines you just swipe the chalk filled refillable Pounce Pad over the mesh and are ready to sew in no time.
+Rather than tracing all those lines you just swipe the chalk-filled refillable Pounce Pad over the mesh and are ready to sew in no time.

 Do they require special care?

 The stencils are easy to care for, they are waterproof.
 You can even use paint through them, just rinse them off with water when you’re done.
 If they get wrinkled just iron them flat again!
-Use a medium to medium high heat setting and no steam when ironing them.
+Use a medium to medium-high heat setting and no steam when ironing them.
 It’s a great way to clean them if you’re using the Ultimate Pounce Powder.
-Always wipe them after using the colored chalks to make sure there is none left over to get pulled through if you use a white chalk afterwards.
+Always wipe them after using the colored chalks to make sure there is none left over to get pulled through if you use white chalk afterward.
 You can wipe them with a dry or damp towel.
 A micro-fiber towel works also well.
 They are very easy to care for and will last a very long time!

 - Iron them to remove any Ultimate Chalk or wrinkles

 - Extremely long-lasting

 - Rinse with water if using paint through them